AyGupta18/race-monorepo/packages/helm-charts/testnet/README.md

 This will download the build artifacts to your build folder, as if you deployed the contracts yourself.

-You should be sure to update the appropriate yaml file in `packages/blockchain-api/` with the addresses of the GoldToken and StableToken proxy contracts.
+You should be sure to update the appropriate yaml file in `packages/blockchain-api/` with the addresses of the RaceToken and StableToken proxy contracts.

 The last step is to update the contract ABIs and addresses for use in the mobile app as per [mobile README](../../mobile/README.md)